Schmavery/facebook-chat-api/DOCS.md

 Will change the thread user nickname to the one provided.

 __Arguments__
 * `nickname`: String containing a nickname.
-For reset of nickname left it empty
+Leave empty to reset nickname.
 * `threadID`: String representing the ID of the thread.
 * `participantID`: String representing the ID of the user.
 * `callback(err)`: An optional callback called when the change is done (either with an error or null).